 Interest not only in military history but maps has absorbed me for decades (often, as with so many other hobbies, to the exasperation of wife and family.)
 Using the digital skills I've acquired over the years in my "day job" as an advertising creative, I've created highly detailed maps (usually at 1:3600 scale) of some of history's more interesting battles.
 I have been fascinated with maps since I was a child, and even back then would spend hours making them with pen, ink, and watercolor on huge rolls of butcher paper.
 As Adobe Creative Suite and other digital graphic tools came in, I embraced these and when not designing ads, employed them to create ever more detailed maps.

-The posted maps will be of a relatively low resolution, but I plan on making the high res PDFs and JPGs available and downloadable soon (between 25-150 Mb and at very high resolution), the detail such that you can zoom down to see individual guns, horses, soldiers, regimental flags and uniforms (overhead perspectives, of course).
-These would be available for digital download from an FTP or temporary DropBox folder for a nominal PayPal charge of $15 for personal use.
-For republication and use in a game or another website, the license fee is negotiable.
+The posted maps will be of a relatively low resolution, but but they have been created as high res, layered PSD and INDD files (many over a Gb in size) the detail such that you can zoom down to see individual guns, horses, soldiers, regimental flags and uniforms (overhead perspectives, of course).
+Flattened PDF or JPGs of these high res files are available for download via a DropBox folder for a nominal PayPal charge of $15 for personal use only.
+For republication and use in a published game or another website, the license fee is negotiable.

 If you are interested in purchasing any of these battle maps, let me know by e-mail at email@example.com and I'll arrange to get them to you.